Tejas-Nakave/Power-Bi-Dashboard/README.md

 # Power-Bi-Dashboard
-Welcome to the Power BI Projects Repository crafted by Tejas.
-The project utilized Power BI to analyze CSV-based employee data, offering insights into performance and attrition, aimed at enhancing employee retention and satisfaction.
+Objective: The purpose of this project is to help an organization to improve employee performance and reduce attrition by creating an HR analytics dashboard.
+The dashboard provides valuable insights into employee data, which can be used to make data-driven decisions and improve employee satisfaction and retention.